 You’ll Want To Visit The Snowiest Town In New Mexico This Season

-weather.com, over the past 30 years, the town has averaged a total annual snowfall of 151.1 inches.
+Red River.
+Based on meteorology reports over the past 30 years, the town has averaged a total annual snowfall of 151.1 inches.
 That translates into 12.59 feet of snow.
 Having a tough time picturing that much powder?
 Imagine Mohammed Ali standing on top of Babe Ruth’s head and you’re almost there!
+Not only is this kind of powder perfect for winter sports, the snowiest place in New Mexico makes for a magical setting, satisfying your craving for a winter wonderland.
+Red River Ski Area is open year round, but it’s best enjoyed under a thick layer of fresh snow.

 Red River is stunning year round but in cold months, it transforms into a winter wonderland.
 The town is located in the Southern Rockies, 36 miles northeast of Taos.